Pitch inspection for Hastings game

 Prospects of play appear very doubtful.
 The pitch was still frozen this afternoon and temperatures are only forecast to be around 2-3degC tomorrow.

-United manager Darren Hare said this week he believes the next three games will have a major bearing on how the football club’s season pans out.
+United manager Darren Hare sais this week he believes the next three games will have a major bearing on how the football club’s season pans out.

-United will host fifth-placed Carshalton Athletic before contesting back-to-back matches against Hythe Town on Tuesday (away) and next Saturday (home).
+United are due to host fifth-placed Carshalton before contesting back-to-back matches against Hythe Town on Tuesday (away) and next Saturday (home).

 Hare’s side is currently 10th in Ryman Football League Division One South - 10 points outside the play-off places but with games in hand on all of the teams above.